impactoss/impactoss-installation-guide/client-config/locales.md

 You can update all application text and labels for your language (default "en-GB.json") in [/app/themes/config.js](https://github.com/impactoss/impactoss-client/blob/master/app/themes/config.js) (see [General application settings](/client-config/application.md)).

+> PLease note: labels can reference dynamic content using tags `{dynamic field}` populated by the application during runtime.
+These tags should not be removed.

 Specifically you should update or review the following labels:
 - Contact email: `"app.components.Footer.contact.email"` and `"app.components.Footer.contact.anchor"`
 - Publisher website: `"app.components.Footer.responsible.url"` and `"app.components.Footer.responsible.anchor"`